Lifestyle

 moving

-Given that moving house requires you to advise your service providers about your change of address – including electricity, gas, subscription television and internet – it's easy to expect that all your mail will start arriving at your new residential address.
+Given that moving house requires you to advise your service providers about your change of address – including electricity, gas, subscription television and internet – it's easy to expect that all your mail will start arriving at your new physical address.
 But it's easy to forget to update your personal details and tell everyone who needs to know – which is why you could miss out on receiving an invitation to your 20-year school reunion or, worse, a mid-season sale deal.
+Ensure you provide your change address details to important parties concerned so you don't miss any important communication.

 Everyday service providers